Almonds and Olivez

 ‘Green Blood’ (Chlorophyll), has a long history of being used as a medicine to manage certain ailments such as wound healing (Dashwood, 1997), neutralizing infections as well as its ability to get rid of parasitic infections (author – a study of wheatgrass).
 It was also well known then for its therapeutic uses, providing anti-inflammatory support for the body (Bower, 1947, Lorato et al. 1970) as well as acting as an internal deodorant for the body (Young et al. 1980).

-In its liquid form, chlorophyll is able to easily get into the tissues of the body, rejuvenate them and rebuild them (Mujariya & Bodla, 2012).
+In its liquid form, chlorophyll can easily get into the tissues of the body, rejuvenate them and rebuild them (Mujariya & Bodla, 2012).
 Additionally, research denotes that chlorophyll can help individuals who have been exposed to carcinogens (Mishra et al. 2011).

 Wheatgrass and its Rich Nutrient Profile